Relativistic electrons coupled with Newtonian nuclear dynamics: Abstract

 \section{Abstract}

-We consider a model consisting of differential equations coupling the time evolution of a finite number of relativistic electrons with the Newtonian dynamics of finitely many nuclei, where the former is described by the Bogoliubov-Dirac-Fock (BDF) equation of quantum electrodynamics (QED).
-The Cauchy problem for this model is addressed, proving a global well-posedness result.
-We believe that this system can be seen as a first step in the study of molecular dynamics phenomena, when both relativistic and quantum effects have to be taken into account.
+In the study of the electronic structure of heavy atoms, relativistic effects cannot be neglected and the Dirac operator naturally appears in place of the Schrödinger operator, raising a number of additional difficulties.
+The complexity of these systems has been addressed by various approximations.\\ We consider a model consisting of differential equations coupling the time evolution of a finite number of relativistic electrons with the Newtonian dynamics of finitely many nuclei.
+The electrons are described by the Bogoliubov-Dirac-Fock (BDF) equation of quantum electrodynamics (QED).
+This system can be seen as a first step in the study of molecular dynamics phenomena, when both relativistic and quantum effects have to be taken into account for the electrons.
+We address the Cauchy problem for this model and prove global well-posedness.